In this article

 • Cash advance fees

-• Balance transfer fees during the intro APR period
+• Balance transfer fees, both during and after the intro APR period

 • Foreign transaction fees